maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/more-voting-info/declare-party-when-register.md

 ---
-title: Declaring party when registering
+title: Do I need to declare a political party when I register to vote?
 published: true
-weight: 1
+weight: 4
 section: "more-voting-info"
 priority: Minor
 ---